awsdocs/aws-site-to-site-vpn-user-guide/doc_source/vpn-tunnel-authentication-options.md

 A pre\-shared key is a Site\-to\-Site VPN tunnel option that you can specify when you create a Site\-to\-Site VPN tunnel\.

 A pre\-shared key is a string that you enter when you configure your customer gateway device\.
 If you do not specify a string, we auto\-generate one for you\.
+For more information, see [Your customer gateway device](your-cgw.md)\.

 ## Private certificate from AWS Certificate Manager Private Certificate Authority<a name="certificate"></a>